Three-Step Plan to Optimize Physician Capacity

 September 21, 2017

 There’s ongoing debate over whether we have a physician shortage looming in our future or not.
 Do we need to train more doctors?
 Or are we just inefficient?
-Obviously, something is awry and, as a result, American healthcare continues to rank poorly in comparison with other developed nations.
+Obviously, something is awry, and as American healthcare continues to rank poorly in comparison with other developed nations, we need to find a better way to optimize physician capacity.

 To add to the conundrum are some interesting statistics.
 In this study it was reported that roughly 75% of physicians say they are “overextended and overworked”.
 While another study revealed a mean no-show rate of 18.8%.
 Most physicians feel like they are operating at full capacity, while 18.8% of the appointments on their calendars never actually happen.